Our carbon footprint

 We launched our first carbon assessment in the last quarter of 2021.

-The result is clear, even with many actions taken to reduce our waste, to re-establish the reuse of bottles with as many partners as possible and while preserving biodiversity, our carbon footprint amounts to 504 tonnes of CO2 equivalent.Learn more about our carbon footprint
+The results are clear.
+Even though we've taken steps to reduce our waste, establish the reuse of bottles with as many partners as possible, and preserve biodiversity, our carbon footprint amounts to 504 tonnes of CO2 equivalent.Learn more about our carbon footprint

-CO2e or CO 2 equivalent is a unit of measurement created by the experts of the IPCC - the Intergovernmental Panel on Climate Change.
-They started from the observation that the different gases emitted by human activities do not have the same impact on the greenhouse effect and have a different lifetime in the atmosphere.
-This unit makes it possible to standardize and measure their effects on the climate.
+CO2e or CO2 equivalent is a unit of measurement created by the experts at the IPCC: the Intergovernmental Panel on Climate Change.
+This is based on the fact that different gases emitted by human activities do not have the same impact on the greenhouse effect—and have different lifetimes in the atmosphere.
+This unit makes it possible to standardize and measure their effects on our climate.

-To find out the CO2 emission equivalent of a greenhouse gas, multiply its emission by the global warming potential according to the desired period of time.
+To calculate the CO2 equivalent of a greenhouse gas emission, you multiply the emission by the global warming potential over the period of time in question.

-It sounds complicated, but it's actually very simple.
-We give you an example: the IPCC considers that methane has a global warming power 28 times higher on average than CO2 over 100 years.
-Each tonne of methane represents 28 tonnes of CO2 equivalent in the greenhouse gas emissions balance sheets.
+It sounds complicated, but it's actually pretty simple.
+Here's an example: the IPCC considers that methane has a global warming potential 28 times higher than CO2 on average over 100 years.
+So each tonne of methane represents 28 tonnes of CO2 equivalent on the emissions balance sheet.

-If you want to play a little with the data and understand how the C02e really works, ADEME has set up a tool to do your own calculations.
-If we take our carbon footprint, 504 tonnes of CO2e is equivalent to, for example, 988,235 vegetarian meals or 69,422 meals with beef.
-Yes, it makes you think...
+If you want to play with the data and gain a deeper understanding of how C02e really works, ADEME has set up a tool (available in French only) that allows you to do your own calculations.
+Take our carbon footprint of 504 tonnes of CO2e, for instance, and you'll find it's equivalent to 988,235 vegetarian meals or 69,422 meals containing beef...
+Some food for thought.

-What weighs the most on our balance sheet are our bottles, as a whole: from the glass (the container) to the wine itself.
-And the reuse of bottles, which you all know as “deposit”, is one of the solutions to drastically reduce our carbon footprint.
+At Oé, it's our bottles of wine that have the most significant impact on our carbon footprint: from the glass to the wine itself.
+Encouraging the reuse of bottles is one of our solutions to drastically reduce our emissions.

-Our desire is to become a regenerative company.
-This is what we are beginning to do thanks to our actions in the vineyards.
-We finance, through the Oé Program for biodiversity, the planting of hedges in agroforestry, the installation of nesting boxes in the surrounding vineyards and forests, the creation of sheepfolds in partnership with the Conservatoire d'Aquitaine, for example, with the aim of creating more value, preserving and regenerating resources, the more that we use.
+Our goal is to become a regenerative business.
+And we're well on our way, thanks to our first steps in the vineyards.
+Through the Oé Biodiversity Program, we finance the planting of hedges, the installation of nesting boxes amid the vines and in the surrounding forests, and the creation of sheepfolds in partnership with the Conservatoire d'Aquitaine, for example.
+We look to create a positive and lasting impact, and to preserve and regenerate more resources than we use.

-With our partner SAMI , we have set ourselves a target of reducing our emissions by 4.2% to reach 312 tons of CO2e in 2030.
-It is mainly by adopting the reuse of bottles and the simplification of procedures that we will be able to achieve this.
-Then, we know that the transport of wines, their delivery and our premises also have a big impact on our carbon footprint.
+With our partner SAMI, we have set a target of reducing our emissions by 4.2% to reach 312 tons of CO2e by 2030.
+Encouraging the reuse of bottles and simplifying our processes will play the biggest part in helping us achieve this.
+We also know that transporting and shipping our wines, as well as our offices, have a big impact on our carbon footprint.